Blogs

 The cost of installing a new water heater depends on the type of water heater being installed and the complexity of the installation.
 For example, a standard gas or electric tank water heater can be installed for as little as $500, while a tankless water heater installation can cost more than $3,000.

-The cost of installation also includes the labor involved in connecting the water heater to the gas and electrical networks, as well as to the water supply and drainage systems.
+The cost of installation also includes the labour involved in connecting the water heater to the gas and electrical networks, as well as to the water supply and drainage systems.

 Permits and inspections: